Purchasing card: Statistics

 Susan Avery (2005) states that according to the Aberdeen Group purchasing card benchmark report, best practice purchasing card programs “do not confine” purchasing to the traditional spending of low-dollar, high-transaction goods and services.
-These purchases include off-contract, non-traditional, non-purchase order, ad hoc, and incidental purchasing.
+These purchases include off-contract, non-traditional, non-purchase orders, ad hoc, and incidental purchasing.
 Best practice purchasing card programs expand the purchasing card to the AP department.

 Issues

 One hurdle in the A/P PCard payment conversion is supplier enablement.
 This is often referred to as purchasing card supplier enablement or PCard supplier enablement.
 Every supplier must be contacted and informed of the payment change from check to the purchasing card, even if the supplier is already a purchasing card supplier.
 Some banks offer help in the conversion process (purchasing card supplier enablement) and other software companies provide technology to make the conversion efficient and easy for the financial institution, client, and supplier.
 According to a joint industry survey, “In terms of impeding an organization’s card program growth, 61% of end-user respondents reported that suppliers’ resistance to (or non-acceptance of) card payments is, at a minimum, somewhat of a problem.
-Not surprising, the transaction acceptance fee factor is overwhelmingly the number-one reason suppliers give end-users for resisting or not accepting card payments.
+Not surprisingly, the transaction acceptance fee factor is overwhelmingly the number-one reason suppliers give end-users for resisting or not accepting card payments.
 Further, nearly 50% of respondents stated they sometimes or frequently encounter suppliers that impose a surcharge in conjunction with card acceptance.
 End-users employ varying approaches in response to the challenges; for example, educating suppliers on the benefits of card payments—a task that is often completed by program management and/or procurement staff."